Lucian Sânmărtean

-Lucian Iulian Sânmărtean (born 13 March 1980) is a Romanian former professional footballer who played as an attacking midfielder or a winger, currently he is the assistant coach of the Romania national under-21 team.
+Lucian Iulian Sânmărtean (born 13 March 1980) is a Romanian former professional footballer who played as an attacking midfielder or a left winger, currently he is the assistant coach of the Romania national under-21 team.

 Regarded by coach Ioan Sabău as the country's most talented player after Gheorghe Hagi, he was awarded Romanian Footballer of the Year in 2014.
 Sânmărtean was often praised for his exceptional passing and uncommon dribbling ability, however much of his career was marked by injuries.

 Sânmărtean gained his first cap for the Romania national team in November 2002.
 He amassed 21 games for the nation and represented it at the UEFA Euro 2016.

 Club career

 Gloria Bistrița

 Born in Bistrița, Sânmărtean started out playing for hometown side Gloria Bistrița, after he was noticed by Constantin Sava.
 He joined the Vampires' youth academy at the age of six.

 Sănmărtean made his Gloria Bistrița first-team debut on 24 April 1999 in a 3–1 win against FC Onești as a substitute.
 He immediately established himself as one of the most talented young players in Romania.
 He helped his team, winning the last League Cup ever in 2000, scoring in the penalty shootout.
 He also contributed to his team finishing 3rd in Divizia A, highest rank ever, for Gloria Bistriţa.

 On 7 January 2003, the 23-year-old was seen as a straight replacement for former Rapid București captain Constantin Schumacher after his departure, media reports suggesting a fee of €250,000 being paid for Sânmărtean.
 Sânmărtean joined Rapid at their winter training camp in Antalya, Turkey, but for reasons which seemed mysterious at the time, he was prevented from playing more than 60 minutes of Rapid's friendly fixtures.
 On 2 February, he was diagnosed as suffering from type B and type D hepatitis at the Sports Medicine Institute in Bucharest.
 However, after his return in Bistriţa, his medical file came clean, the disease being invented, to cover the money disagreement between the two chairmen.